Schools are requesting that pre-primary school children as young as three are taught about being safe online.

 “The messages we give these children are very simple messages about technology and safety not scary messages around grooming or cyber bullying.
-We want to get across that if something goes wrong they should just tell someone.”

 The roundtable discussion with TrustedReviews revolved around the lack of support given to teachers with regards to teaching internet safety, and the growing need for it.

 Although nearly two thirds (63%) of teachers have not been formally trained to teach internet safety, nearly two fifths (38%) admitted being approached by their students with concerns around internet safety issues – cyberbullying (26%) and access to inappropriate content (16%) were the most common issues cited.
 When approached for advice on varies online safety issues 28% of teachers, on average, felt they were ‘insufficiently equipped’ or ‘not equipped at all’ to handle the issue.